Where to see Father Christmas in Cornwall this Christmas 2019

 Address: St Ives, Harbour Front, The Wharf

-Tucked away in his Ice Palace Grotto on the Wharf, visit Father Christmas and his elves and whilst the family waits there is face painting, juggling, snowflakes and the beautiful St Ives Mermaid is making a special appearance.
+Tucked away in his Ice Palace Grotto on the Wharf, visit Father Christmas and his elves.
+While the family waits for their meeting with Santa, there’s face painting, juggling, snowflakes and the beautiful St Ives Mermaid is making a special appearance.

 Address: St Ives, Harbour Front, The Wharf